Blainville's beaked whale: Foraging

 This species feeds primarily on squid and small fish and cephalopods.
+Recorded prey taxa include silver scabbardfish, hake, mantis shrimp, Octopoteuthis sicula, Histioteuthis meleagroteuthis and H. reversa, Taonius pavo, cod, lanternfish (Lampanyctus sp.), Cepola sp. and Scopelogadus sp.

 Blainville's beaked whales do not capture prey by biting.
 They use suction feeding to capture prey.
 They create low pressure in the mouth by retracting tongue, and using throat grooves to expand throat volume.
 This creates a lower pressure in the mouth than the surrounding waters, allowing the whale to suck in water and whole prey.

 Blainville's beaked whale shows similar foraging behaviour during the day and night; however, the time spent on surface is greater during the night.